ReDI-School/intro-java/lesson4/exercises_decision.md

 What do you need to change so that the sentence **"The condition is true."** is not printed.

+Be creative, and put any kind of expression that evaluates to false that come in your mind.

 ## Exercise 2

 ```java